artofsequence/aosl/test/resources/readme.txt

-﻿Put here resource files used by AOSL tests.
+Put here resource files used by AOSL tests.